Code-Institute-Submissions/MelWatts-better_you_fitness_AprResub/README.md

 ## Frequent User Goals

-As a Frequent User, I want to check to see if there are any newly added help or advice.
+As a Frequent User, I want to check to see if there are any newly added help, advice or new trainers.

-* The user would already be comfortable with the website layout and can easily click the call to action buttons or teh navigation bar.
+* The user would already be comfortable with the website layout and can easily click the call to action buttons or the navigation bar.
-* As a Frequent User, I want them to check to see if there are any new infomation, tips or help.
+* As a Frequent User, I want them to check to see if there are any new infomation, tips, help or trainers.
 * The user would already be comfortable with the website layout and can easily click the links to external sites.
 * As a Frequent User, I want them to follow us on social media.
-* There is a "Submit" button to the bottom of the input field which is located close to the field and can easily be distinguished.

 ### Further Testing

 * The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
-* The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
+* The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhone X.
 * A large amount of testing was done to ensure that all sections were linking correctly.
 * Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ### Implementation

-As this is the first website that I created on my own I had no experience debugging on my own.
 Testing was mainly done using DevTools in google chrome.
 Starting mobile first then working my way up to bigger screen sizes.
 Whenever an element wasn't located where I wanted it to be I would use the `element.style` box in DevTools to find a solution.